 If we have not met, let this serve as an introduction.

 I love to work hard, with interesting people, on stuff that matters.
-I like to eat well (chocolate for example) but I don’t really like cooking.
-I enjoy hanging out with friends & family, eating, working, skiing, playing board games, dancing, listening to music… ah the list goes on.
+I like to eat well but I don’t really enjoy cooking.
+I love hanging out with friends & family, skiing, biking, playing board games, dancing, listening to music… ah the list goes on.

 Now you introduce yourself, send me an email: hello(@)katerinacronstedt.com